-Notice to Participants: Prior to participating as a member of an athletic team or joining an extracurricular activity, the sponsor, head coach, or administrator shall provide all students choosing to participate in the athletic team/ extracurricular activity and their parents/guardians with a written copy of this policy.
-Parents of students wishing to take drivers education or to park on school property shall also be provided a copy.
+Random Drug Testing Program - All policies and procedures can be viewed on the mercer.kyschools.us website.
+If you need a hard copy form to view, please contact the Mercer County Dropout Prevention Coordinator or the Director of Pupil Personnel.
+Prior to participating as a member of an athletic team or joining an extracurricular activity, the sponsor, head coach, or administrator shall provide all students choosing to participate in the athletic team/ extracurricular activity and their parents/guardians with a written copy of this policy.
+Parents of students wishing to take driver's education or to park on school property shall also be provided a copy.
 Additionally, any after-school activity, competition, or event that is associated with an extracurricular activity, club, athletic team, or driver privilege and not part of a co-curricular course, is subject to this policy and shall be included in the random drug testing program.